evnik/XcodeRN/Xcode12Beta4.md

 *   A Mac Catalyst app signed to run locally on macOS may fail to run with the Mac (Rosetta) run destination.
 (64421496)

-*   App Clips can no longer access Wallet passes.
+*   App Clips can no longer access Wallet passes with the Pass Type IDs Entitlement.
+However, App Clips can determine whether a specific pass is already present in Wallet and prompt the user to add a pass if necessary.
 If you’ve already added the Wallet capability to an App Clip target, you may not be able to build or submit your app to App Store Connect.
 Remove the Wallet capability in the target editor’s Signing & Capabilities pane and disable or delete any code that makes use of this removed feature.
 (65244156)

 ### Simulator

+#### New Features

+*   Simulator now supports 64-bit processes on watchOS 7.
+Make sure your project uses `$(STANDARD_ARCHS)` to build for x86_64 on Intel Macs, and for arm64 on Macs with Apple silicon.
+This configuration allows you to check your code is 64-bit clean, and makes it possible to simulate a watchOS device on Apple silicon, which doesn’t support 32-bit processes.
+(66352876)

+#### Resolved

+*   `simctl` status bar overrides now work on simulated devices running iOS or iPadOS 13.6 or earlier.
+(63958080)

 #### Known Issues

-*   `simctl` status bar overrides don’t work properly on simulated devices running iOS or iPadOS 13.6 or earlier.
-(63958080)

 *   When simulating a push notification in Simulator with the `content-available` key set, the system calls [`application(_:performFetchWithCompletionHandler:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623125-application) instead of [`application(_:didReceiveRemoteNotification:fetchCompletionHandler:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623013-application).
 (60426170, 60974170) (FB7625283)

+*   Simulators for iOS 13, tvOS 13, and watchOS 6 or earlier don’t run on the Developer Transition Kit, even though Xcode Preferences allows you to download these older runtimes.
+Future Macs with Apple silicon will support some older iOS and tvOS Simulators.
+(66115743)

 #### Deprecations

 *   When running in macOS 11, Simulator supports iOS 11.4 or later.
 (59938106)

+*   Simulators for watchOS 6 or earlier require 32-bit processes that are not supported on Macs with Apple silicon.
+(66352760))

 ### Source Control